prashantpawar/blockapps-js/README.md

    returns a Promise of an object with the following prototype:

    - *code*: the constructing code.
+   - *name*: the Solidity contract name.
    - *vmCode*: the compiled bytecode.
    - *symTab*: the storage layout and type "symbol table" of functions and variables
-   - *newContract([txParams])*: submits a contract creation transaction for the *vmCode* with the optional parameters (subject to `ethcore.Transaction.defaults`).
+   - *newContract(privkey, [txParams])*: submits a contract creation transaction for the *vmCode* with the optional parameters (subject to `ethcore.Transaction.defaults`) as well as the *required* parameter *privkey*.
 This returns the promise of a "contract object" described next.

  - The contract object has as its prototype the Solidity object that created it, as well as the following properties: